 For Prospective College of Arts & Sciences Students

 Students intending to pursue a graduate degree in these select programs may take a maximum of two graduate courses before applying for degree status.

 - CAS CAPS students may take a class in the College of Arts & Sciences outside of the Psychology and Counseling departments

 - Financial aid, both institutional and federal, is not available for non-degree programs.
 Similarly, we cannot issue immigration documents for non-degree programs

 Admission Criteria & Instructions

-- Once you have identified the CAPS option you'd like to apply to, create a specific CAPS application account and apply online.
+- Once you have identified the CAPS option you'd like to apply to, complete an online application.

 - Submit proof of a bachelor's degree in the form of a transcript to the Office of Graduate Admission via: